hire-us/hire-us/README.md

+# 25 September Update

+Thanks for your attention.
+Our time for looking new job as a team is passed.

+We didn't manage to reach our goal and going to split our ways from this moment.
+People are still available, and we're maintaining our connections, so you still can hire more than one person.

+Repo will remain for demo purposes.

 # Team is ready for new opportunities.

 We're an experienced and process-driven development team currently accepting applications for new projects.